PowerNukkit/Java2Nukkit-World-Converter/MISSING_FEATURES.md

 * **Item Frames**: They are block in Bedrock Edition, not entities, so they must not overlap any block to be converted, otherwise it will be skipped.
 Item Frames facing down or up aren`t supported by Bedrock Edition and will be ignored.
-* **Lever and Buttons**: Java Edition allows you to place them facing north, south, east and west when place on the bottom or the top part of a block.
-Bedrock Edition only supports south or east in that condition, so levers and buttons pointing to north will point to south and levers and buttons pointing to west will point to east.
+* **Lever**: Java Edition allows you to place them facing north, south, east and west when place on the bottom or the top part of a block.
+Bedrock Edition only supports south or east in that condition, so levers pointing to north will point to south and levers pointing to west will point to east.
+* **Buttons**: Bedrock Edition doesn't allow you to place rotated buttons on the top or bottom face of a block.
+They will always face to north (the larger sides will be to east-west axis).
 * **HideFlags**: The tag is not supported, it will be migrated but it will be ignored by the client
 * **Debug Stick and customized states**: The block states in Bedrock Edition are not so customizable as it is in Java, so customized blocks may have theirs properties reversed, for example if you made a disconnected fence wall, they will